 Founded in 1990, the Collegiate Inventors Competition (CIC) encourages students to innovate and expand boundaries, as they envision a better society.
 It promotes collegiate competition among the country’s universities and connects inventive spirit and entrepreneurship.
 Students learn to see the value of their ideas to society, develop their inventions, patent their work, seek investors, start businesses, and contribute to new economies.

-Entries to the Competition represent disciplines as varied as medical devices, biotechnology, nanotechnology, renewable energy, robotics and systems engineering.
+CIC entries represent diverse disciplines, like medical devices, biotechnology, nanotechnology, renewable energy, robotics, and systems engineering.
 Finalists are determined through two tiers of judging.
 In the preliminary round, entries are reviewed by expert judges in the applicant’s field of invention or research.
-The scores from the preliminary round help to determine the Finalists who gather at the USPTO for an immersive judging/feedback experience with National Inventors Hall of Fame Inductees and top officials from the USPTO.
+The scores from the preliminary round help to determine the finalists who gather at the USPTO for an immersive judging and feedback experience with NIHF Inductees and top officials from the USPTO.

-The National Inventors Hall of Fame Induction Ceremony is held annually in Washington, D.C.
-The world’s foremost inventors are honored in a celebration highlighting their outstanding contributions to society.
-In addition, the Inductees’ inventive legacies are featured in the National Inventors Hall of Fame and Museum, located at the USPTO Headquarters in Alexandria, Va.
+The NIHF induction ceremony is held in Washington, D.C.
+It honors and celebrates the world’s foremost inventors by highlighting their outstanding contributions to society.
+In addition, the inductees’ inventive legacies are featured in the NIHF Museum, located at the USPTO headquarters in Alexandria, Virginia.